Yinchun-Lin/Pbine/README.md

 \# NOTE: 0.01404982 < 0.0023 means Fisher's method overestimates the significance (i.e. there's an inflated type I error) when p-values are correlated.

 ## Reference
- - Fisher, R.A., *Statistical methods for research workers.* 14th ed.
-1970, Edinburgh,: Oliver and Boyd. xv, 362 p.
+ - Fisher, R.A., Statistical methods for research workers.
+4th ed.
+Edinburgh: Oliver and Boyd, 1932.
  - Hou, C.-D., *A simple approximation for the distribution of the weighted combination of non-independent or independent probabilities.* Statistics & Probability Letters, 2005.
 73(2): p.
 179-187.
  - Zaykin, D.V., et al., *Truncated product method for combining P-values.* Genet Epidemiol, 2002.
 22(2): p.
 170-85.